MariaCTocora/Transcriptomics-Amazonian-plant-ant/FieldData/README.md

 This markdown document analyzes the field bioassay and herbivory data from:

-MC Tocora, C Reid, H Xue, ME Frederickson.
-Going viral: transcriptomics of an Amazonian ant-plant symbiosis reveals viral infections correlate with ant ‘bodyguard’ behavior.
-In preparation.
+MC Tocora, C Reid, J. Huisken, H Xue, ME Frederickson.
+In sickness and in health: viral infections correlate with the quality of ant bodyguarding behavior in an Amazonian ant-plant symbiosis.

 First, let's load packages.